Turn Your Organization into a "Talent Magnet"

 Although most business owners and CEOs say they realize the critical role attracting and retaining high quality employees plays in their company’s success, a recent survey by Kepner-Tregoe of Princeton, New Jersey, seems to demonstrate what many employees experience firsthand—many employers don’t “walk the talk.”
 In their survey of 1,290 employees, Kepner-Tregoe found that 64% of workers stated that top management doesn’t initiate programs to reduce turnover.

-When management does address this issue, it often focuses its attraction and retention efforts on financial factors: competitive pay and a good benefits package.
-Although important, these are not enough to attract and retain the best of the best.
+One way for companies to address this issue is by developing training programs that focus on attraction and retention efforts beyond financial factors, such as competitive pay and benefits packages.
 In fact, the Kepner-Tregoe study revealed that 40% of employees felt that increased salaries and financial rewards were ineffective in reducing turnover.
 In Fortune magazine’s “100 Best Companies to Work For” survey, not a single employee mentioned money as a reason why they loved the place they worked.
-If competitive salary and a generous compensation package aren’t enough, what does make a company the kind of place that draws great people to it, and makes them want to stay?
+If competitive salary and a generous compensation package aren’t enough, what does make a company the kind of place that draws great people to it and makes them want to stay?
 In short, what makes a company a Talent Magnet?